middyjs/middy/packages/http-event-normalizer/README.md

-`queryStringParameters`, `multiValueQueryStringParameters` and `pathParameters` is always available (resulting in empty objects when no parameter is available), this way you don't have to worry about adding extra `if` statements before trying to read a property and calling `event.pathParameters.userId` will result in `undefined` when no path parameter is available, but not in an error.
+`queryStringParameters`, `multiValueQueryStringParameters` and `pathParameters` is always available (resulting in empty objects when no parameter is available), this way you don't have to worry about adding extra `if` statements before trying to read a property and calling `event.pathParameters.userId` will result in `undefined` when no path parameter is available, but not return an error.

 > Important note : API Gateway HTTP API format 2.0 doesn't have `multiValueQueryStringParameters` fields.
 Duplicate query strings are combined with commas and included in the `queryStringParameters` field.